A quick video of a moose munching on a tree beside my old apartment

 Around the city and in neighborhoods visits are irregular.
 Residents expect to see them every season, but they appear unexpectedly and evoke surprise.
 This was the first moose we saw after 6 months at our current neighborhood.
 They attract a ton of attention—our neighbors were leaning out windows to see this one.
 They are quiet, we didn’t notice this one initially.
 We noticed the people first, even though they are huge (especially the Alaskan subspecies A. a.
 Gigas)— this bull was possibly around 1,100 pounds (~500 kgs).
 In nature it can be hard to tell how large they are, but in neighborhoods the contrast makes it clear.
 They dwarf cars and stand taller than garages.
 Away from the city they don’t appear nearly as large.

 Tourists can expect to see one or two if they make a visit.
-Not much planning is required to see a moose (See my article on realistic first trips to Alaska).
+Not much planning is required to see a moose.
 As long as plenty of time is spent along parks and trails, there is a good chance of spotting one.

 I am a semi-retired social architect and consultant, with professional/academic experience in the fields of computer science, psychology, philosophy, and more recently, economics.